ashedow/ashedow.github.io/content/posts/forecast_models.md

 # Weather models

-weather model is a special computer program that solves very complex mathematical equations at specific points on the Earth from a specific set of weather data collected by weather stations, radars, satellites, and other weather instruments for the purpose of making a weather forecast.
+Weather model is a special computer program that solves very complex mathematical equations at specific points on the Earth from a specific set of weather data collected by weather stations, radars, satellites, and other weather instruments for the purpose of making a weather forecast.

 ## Main types of weather models

 [Model comparator](https://weathermodels.com/index.php?r=site%2Fpreview&mode=comparator)
 And [some more](https://weathernerds.org/)